spoiler335/Cannon-Shooter/README.md

 # Controls:

-Use the Mouse Movemen to move the cannon Up/Down or Left/Right.
+1.Use the Mouse Movemen to move the cannon Up/Down or Left/Right.
-Use Up/Down arrow Keys to Increase/Decrese FirePower.
+2.Use Up/Down arrow Keys to Increase/Decrese FirePower.
-Use Left-MouseButton to Shoot.
+3.Use Left-MouseButton to Shoot.